f-espinoza/Portfolio_Felipe_Espinoza/index.md

 # Portfolio

-Press the tittle of each project and you will be redirected to the project's page.
+Press the title of each project and you will be redirected to the project's page.

 If you want, you can find me in my other pages: